Gageperrin/it-notes/it-topics/cissp.md

 Each control should have a functional aspect (it works) and an assurance aspect (it can be proven that it works).

 Security controls should be selected or advocated based on the appropriate risk metrics for an organization and presented to the decision-making audience in a way that relates it to a big picture.
+This should account for the annual cost of the safeguard (ACS) to ensure its cost does not exceed the cost of the risk.

 Risk management should undergo continuous improvement through the four steps of plan, do, check, and act.